St Marys Saints: Leagues Club

 The club's future meant that they had to find a site for a Licensed Rugby league Club and started working to achieve that goal.
 In 1956 the dreams of many of the St Marys people came true, the present Club was incorporated by merging the both Leagues Club and Junior League into one body to be known as the St Marys Rugby League Football Club Ltd. Since then, on legal advice, the word football was deleted and the club is now known as the St Marys Rugby League Club Ltd. Originally the club was going to build its licensed premises where the Target Shopping Centre is located but was advised by the Club Solicitors to sell the property and seek a more suitable site.
 In 1980 the site was sold and after a lot of negotiating 30ha was purchased where the club is situated today.
 The club then applied for a liquor licence which was finally granted in March 1982.

 The actual building was constructed by a company known as Rennat Construction in very quick time to allow the Club to open for trading on Melbourne Cup Day 1982.
-Twenty five years have passed and the club has had several renovations done since but none as outstanding as the recent remodelling and extension, it is a credit to the Board and Management the way the club has been remodelled for the comfort of the members.
+Twenty five years have passed and the club has had several renovations done since.